by Dr. Andrea Cook, PhD, and Dr. Jennifer Champion, DCN (2025)

 Chapter 4: Nutrition Basics

-Chapter 5: Microbiome and Mental Health
+Chapter 5: Exploring the Microbiome and Mental Health

 Chapter 6: The Impact of Hormones on Mental Health